-- (1) The Racing Commission, created by the Act, Civil Statutes, Article , is charged with implementing, administering and enforcing the Act.
-It is the intent of the Commission that the rules of the Commission be interpreted in the best interests of the public and the jurisdiction. - (2) Through these rules, the Commission intends to encourage agriculture, the breeding industry, the training industry, tourism and employment opportunities in this jurisdiction related to racing and to control and regulate pari-mutuel wagering in connection with that racing.
+COMMISSION - CHAPTER 2 AR CI-002-005 Purpose (1) The Racing Commission, created by the Act, Civil Statutes, Article, is charged with implementing, administering and enforcing the Act.
+It is the intent of the Commission that the rules of the Commission be interpreted in the best interests of the publ and the jurisdiction.
+(2) Through these rules, the Commission intends to encourage agriculture, the breeding industry, the training industry, tourism and employment opportunities in this jurisdiction related to racing and to control and regulate pari-mutuel wagering in connection with that racing.
 (Adapt as necessary to conform with statute.)

-ARCI-002-010 General Authority

-- (1) The Commission shall regulate each race meeting and the persons who participate in each race meeting. - (2) Pursuant to the authority granted in the Act the Commission may delegate to the executive director and the stewards/judges all powers and duties necessary to fully implement the purposes of the Act.

-ARCI-002-015 Membership and Meetings
+Adop oted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02 AR CI-002-010 General Authority (1) The Commission shall regulate each race meeting and the persons who participate in each race meeting.
+(2) Pursuant to the authority granted in the Act the Commission may delegate to the executive director and the stewards/judges all powers and duties necessary to fully implement the purposes of the Act.
+Adop oted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02 AR CI-002-015 Membership and Meetings The Commission consists of members appointed as prescribed by statute.
+(Insert appropriate language describing the makeup of the Commission.)

-- (1) The Commission consists of members appointed as prescribed by statute.
-(Insert appropriate language describing the makeup of the Commission.) - (2) (Insert appropriate language describing the procedure for designating or electing Commission officers.) - (3) The Commission shall meet at the call of the chair or a majority of the members, or as otherwise provided by statute.
+Commission officers.)(3) The Commission shall meet at the call of the chair or a majority of the members, or as otherwise provided by statute.
 Notice of the meetings must be given and the meetings must be conducted in accordance with the Open Meetings Act, Civil Statutes, Article .